 The CNMI has the following options of disposing of solid wastes:

 - LANDFILL – Landfills are engineered areas where waste is placed into the land.
 Landfills usually have liner systems and other safeguards to prevent groundwater contamination.
-There is one landfill on the island of Saipan, located in Marpi.
-Rota and Tinian
+The CNMI's sole landfill is located in Marpi, Saipan.

 - RECYCLE – Recycling is the system of collecting, sorting, and reprocessing old material into usable raw materials.
 Currently items such as paper, glass, plastic, and metals are currently recycled at 8 centers on the island of Saipan and 1 center on the island of Tinian.
 There are currently no recycling facilities on the island of Rota that is permitted under DEQ at this point in time.